denyncrawford/deno-gkm/README.md

 ## Requirements

-Deno GKM depends on [JNativeHook](https://github.com/kwhat/jnativehook) and [gkm-java](https://github.com/tomzx/gkm-java), which runs on Java.
-Thus **you will need to have a JVM available** and more importantly, java availble on your PATH, but this could change in the future.
+Deno GKM doesn't depends on Java anymore but it still requires the executable binary **Rusty GKM** which is a rust native plugin for listening (and emitting in the future) system events.

-It installs the binaries in the `%APPDATA%/gkm` folder, you will find `gkm.jar`, which source you can find at https://github.com/tomzx/gkm-java.
+It automatically installs the binary in the `%APPDATA%/gkm` | `%HOME%/gmk` folder, you will find `gkm.exe`, which source you can find at https://github.com/denyncrawford/rusty-gkm.
-You will also find `JNativeHook.jar`, which source you can find at https://github.com/kwhat/jnativehook.

 ## Getting started